-9.28 Where helipads are present, a glint and glare assessment may be required.
+9.31 Where helipads are present, a glint and glare assessment may be required.
 Therefore, Pager Power's has developed a standard methodology to determine the significance of a solar reflection towards a helicopter pilot on approach towards a helipad.
 The approach paths are assessed within the glint and glare assessment because they are considered to be the most critical stage of the flight.

-9.29 The approach for determining receptor (helicopter) locations on the approach paths is to select locations along each bearing (spaced at maximum of 10 degrees) based on the centre point of the helipad out to a distance of 2 miles, spaced every $\frac{1}{4}$ mile.
+9.32 In the absence of (or in addition to) the provision of specific helicopter approach routes, the Pager Power approach for determining helicopter approach paths is to select locations along each bearing (spaced at maximum of 10 degrees) based on the centre point of the helipad out to a distance of 2 miles, spaced every 0.1 mile.
 All possible approach paths are assessed unless specified or requested otherwise.
-The altitude of the aircraft is based on a 10 degree descent approach path referenced to 2m above the helipad centre point (approximate eye level of a helicopter pilot).
+The altitude of the aircraft is based on a 10 degree descent path referenced to 2m above the helipad centre point (approximate eye level of a helicopter pilot).

-40 Normal helicopter descent angle on approach.
+&lt;sup>47 Normal helicopter descent angle on approach.

-9.30 Similarly, to the assessment for fixed wing aircraft on approach, the location, duration, time and intensity of the solar reflection are considered to determine whether an impact may be significant.
+9.33 Similarly, to the assessment for fixed wing aircraft on approach, the location, duration, time and intensity of the solar reflection are considered to determine whether an impact may be significant.
 The flow chart presented in Figure 17 can therefore be followed to determine the impact significance.
 Results should be considered on a case-by-case basis.